DoggySazHi/UNObot/README.md

-﻿This is UNObot.
+This is UNObot.
-(C) William Le 2018
+By William Le 2018
-Released under the GNU AGPL License.

 Commands: @UNOBot#4308 (Required) {Required in certain conditions} [Optional]